mjhoy/mjhoy.com/writings/misc/catalunya.md

 As we talk, a woman sitting a seat in front of us interrupts in Catalan.
-The man explains to me after they talk that she is a concert violinist and knew of his son, who was a composer living in California, and apparently well-known in Catalonia.
+The man explains to me after they talk that she is a concert violinist and knew of his son, who is a composer living in California, and apparently well-known in Catalonia.

-Eventually, five hours late, I made it to Ripoll.
+Eventually, five hours late, I make it to Ripoll.

 ![](/images/barca/10122014-P1200945.jpg)